Varanus salvadorii

-Varanus salvadorii is an arboreal lizard with a dark green body marked with bands of yellowish spots.
-It has a characteristic blunt snout and a very long tail.
-It lives in mangrove swamps and coastal rainforests in the southeastern part of the island, feeding on birds, small mammals, eggs, and carrion.
-Its teeth are better adapted than those of most monitors for seizing fast-moving prey.
-Like all monitors, V. salvadorii has anatomical features that enable it to breathe more easily when running than other lizards can, but it may have even greater stamina than most other monitor species.
-Little is known of its reproduction and development, as the species is difficult to breed in captivity.
+Crocodile monitors are arboreal lizard with a dark green body marked with bands of yellowish spots.
+It has a characteristic blunt snout and a very long prehensile tail.
+It lives among the mangrove swamps and coastal rainforests of the southeastern part of New Guinea, feeding opportunistically on everything from birds and small mammals to eggs, other reptiles, amphibians and carrion.
+Its large, backwards-curving teeth are better adapted than those of most monitors for seizing fast-moving prey.
+Like all monitors, it has anatomical features that enable it to breathe more easily when running than other lizards, and is sometimes considered one of the most agile monitor species.

-V. salvadorii is threatened by deforestation and poaching, and is protected by the CITES agreement.
-The lizard is hunted and skinned alive by tribesmen to make drums, who describe the monitor as an evil spirit that "climbs trees, walks upright, breathes fire, and kills men", yet the tribesmen maintain that the monitor gives warnings if crocodiles are nearby.
+Crocodile monitors are threatened by deforestation and poaching, and are protected by CITES.
+Little is known of its reproduction and development, as it is difficult to breed in captivity.
+Attempts at captive breeding have been mostly unsuccessful.
+In New Guinea, the lizard is sometimes hunted and skinned by tribesmen to make drums.
+It is described as an evil spirit that "climbs trees, walks upright, breathes fire, and kills men", yet the local people maintain that it gives warnings if crocodiles are nearby.

 Taxonomy

-V. salvadorii was first described as Monitor salvadorii by Wilhelm Peters and Giacomo Doria in 1878 based on a female specimen with a snout-to-vent length of 48 cm, and a 114 cm long tail.
+Varanus salvadorii was first described as Monitor salvadorii by Wilhelm Peters and Giacomo Doria in 1878 based on a female specimen with a snout-to-vent length of 48 cm, and a 114 cm long tail.
 It was subordinated to the genus Varanus under the name Varanus salvadorii by George Albert Boulenger in 1885.

+There are no formally recognized subspecies of V. salvadorii, but the captive reptiles market distinguishes those from Sorong, Jayapura and Merauke based on the color of their snout and the overall brightness of their color pattern.